 The purpose of this guide is to assist members with their retirement planning.
 It is for general use and cannot cover every personal circumstance.
-The guide does not cover fully annual allowance and lifetime allowance and the tax implications for members who exceed these limits.
+The guide does not cover fully the annual allowance and the tax implications for members who exceed it.
 This guide does not confer any contractual or statutory rights and is provided for information purposes only.
 In the event of any dispute over your pension benefits, the appropriate legislation will prevail.
 This document was correct at the date it was written.
 Factors and information may change; please visit the relevant websites if required.